Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 While this looks like a simple formula, the actual process of estimating taxable income and appropriate tax rates is complicated.

-Common Pitfalls of Tax Provisioning
+Common Challenges of Tax Provisioning

 The following pitfalls are general examples of what you might deal with regarding accounting complexity and data management when trying to get tax provisioning right.